lilianngweta/PISCO/README.md

 # Synthetic Data Study

 A demo and a visualization of the summary plot from saved results are provided in `demo_plot.ipynb`.
 To reproduce the results and plots, run the bash script `jobs.sh`, and create \& visualize plots from `demo_plot.ipynp` file.
-All the files for the syntheic data study are in the `./synthetic_data_study` folder.
+All the files for the synthetic data study are in the `./synthetic_data_study` folder.